Last verified April 2026By @jamiesfinance

 • Wait for requalification: Some banks allow you to switch back after a waiting period (often 12–24 months).
 Track when you become eligible again.

-• Refer friends: Some offers (like Monzo) give extra rewards for successful referrals.
-Share your link once you've joined.
+• Refer friends: Some offers give extra rewards for successful referrals.
+Check the terms of any account you hold.

 • Watch for seasonal boosts: Banks often increase their switch offers around January and September.
 Check comparison sites regularly.